Get to Know Master Lonnie Beck

 10 Questions with Instructor Lonnie:

 1. When did you first become interested in Martial Arts training?

 I first began training in Martial Arts when I was 10 years old.
-I had always been a fan of The Karate Kid and other martial arts movies but it wasn’t until I began getting bullied that my parents though it was a good idea to learn formal training.
+I had always been a fan of The Karate Kid and other martial arts movies but it wasn’t until I began getting bullied that my parents thought it was a good idea to learn formal training.
 I’ll never forget the first day with Grandmaster Goh and his lesson.
-Its a memory I’ll carry with me forever.
+It's a memory I’ll carry with me forever.

-2. Why did you decide to enroll at the Dragon Gym.
+2. Why did you decide to enroll at the Dragon Gym?

 Dragon Gym had the most qualified instructor and also the best atmosphere.
 It was November of 1990 and I’ve been there ever since.

 3. How did you get involved with teaching/becoming an instructor?

 When I was eighteen years old my Grandmaster asked me if I was interested in helping with classes, cleaning and doing odd jobs around the gym.
 When I was a Junior in college I began to work there part-time then eventually moved to full time and was able to fulfill my passion.

 4. You’re also a certified Martial Arts Instructor.
 How did you train for that achievement?

 I went through the course set by the Dragon Gym at that time and was able to test for Instructor.
 It was a lot of long hours and dedication.